pagkly/Zed/Investopedia3/Gross Dividends.md

 ## Understanding Gross Dividends

-Most of the time, gross dividends paid to American investors are reported on IRS [Form 1099-DIV](https://www.investopedia.com/terms/f/form1099div.asp).
+Most of the time, gross dividends paid to American investors are reported on IRS [[Form 1099-DIV]](https://www.investopedia.com/terms/f/form1099div.asp).
 Ordinary dividends are reported in Box 1a, while the other types of dividend income are listed elsewhere.
 All dividends are considered ordinary unless they are specifically classified as [qualified dividends](https://www.investopedia.com/terms/q/qualifieddividend.asp).
 Box 1b is designated for reporting qualified dividends, which shows the portion of the amount in Box 1a that may be eligible for reduced capital gains rates.
 Box 3 shows non-dividend distributions.

 A 1099-DIV is required to be sent to anyone who has received dividends (including capital gain dividends and exempt-interest dividends) and other distributions on stock of ten dollars or more, or if funds were withheld to pay foreign tax on dividends and other distributions on stock over a given year.
 Not all dividend income reported on the 1099-DIV is reported on Schedule B.